goelDev/goelDev/README.md

 ### Hi there 👋 I'm Devansh Goel,

-A Data engineer passionate about Data Science :bar_chart:.
-I like automating, building scalable pipelines, improving and optimizing systems.
-I am a Strong Advocate for , , :new: Innovation and Automation :robot:
+A passionate engineering student and aspiring full-stack developer 🚀.
+I love building scalable apps, exploring new technologies, and solving real-world problems through tech.
+I'm currently on a journey to learn web development, app development, and cloud computing, with a keen interest in AI and automation,:new: Innovation

 - 🌱 I’m currently pursuing **Graduation in Computer Science and Engineering, RamdeoBaba University,Nagpur**